T

 798 Art District

-A former factory complex transformed into a hub for contemporary Chinese art.
-It features numerous galleries, studios, cafes, and design shops.
+A unique district transformed from old military factories into a vibrant hub for contemporary Chinese art.
+It features numerous galleries, studios, cafes, and shops.

 2. Midday